gabechutuape/shortest-path-flight/DEVELOPMENT.md

 using route_map_ as the adjacency list for the graph.
 This function returns a vector of strings containing info about which route is taken and how much distance between them.
 I created a helper function that populates this vector of strings.
 Using the shortest path algo, I implemented a landmark path function.
 Then I added to the delete function and created the copy function.

-## Progress 12/9 (rchaud9)
+### Progress 12/9 (rchaud9)
 -Made a makefile
 -Made a bunch of test cases
 -Tested some compiling
--Did a little bit of debugging whenever an error popped up in compilation -Had to change some stuff from CS225 makefile template
+-Did a little bit of debugging whenever an error popped up in compilation
+-Had to change some stuff from CS225 makefile template

+### Progress 12/9 and 12/10 (gfc2)
+Created the testfile, updated makefile.
+In order for our testfile to test the helper functions of the main code working properly, I found it easiest to copy the private helper functions over to a new file, helper.cpp and helper.h.
+This is how tests work.
+It relies upon consistency between assembler.cpp/assembler.h and helper.cpp/helper.h.
+Implemented 3 different tests for parsing CSV lines (basic values, values containing commas, sample airport data).
+Implemented 2 tests for using the Haversine formula for calculating distance (two points, and the same point).
+I needed to figure out how to compare two doubles.
+I accomplished this using an error tolerance value.
+Implemented a test for checking if PopulateIdToMap properly took the first two values from a CSV line and put them into an unordered_map.
+Currently, we have 9 assertions and 6 test cases.
+The next tests I would like to have are for shortest distance, and whether or not it actually works.